-Landmarks can be useful to screen reader users as they can be used to help orient a user to, and easily navigate, an appropriately structured web page or application screen.
+Landmarks can be quite useful to people who use screen readers, as they can be used to help orient someone to, and help navigate, a properly structured website or application.

-Certain elements introduced in the HTML5 specification, such as, but not limited to,
+Certain elements introduced in the HTML5 specification, such as

 main, natively convey special landmark roles to modern browsers.
-Landmarks can also be defined by the use of ARIA roles, to overwrite a native or custom element’s semantics (or lack there of).
-There are some landmarks that can only be defined with the use of an ARIA role.
+Landmarks can also be defined by the use of special ARIA roles, to overwrite a native or custom element’s semantics.
+There are certain landmarks that can only be defined by the use of an ARIA role.

-Sighted keyboard users can also benefit from landmarks, via the use of a landmark browser plug-in, allowing them to more easily navigate a page’s main and sectioning elements, rather than having to primarily rely on
+Sighted individuals using keyboards can also benefit from landmarks, if using a landmark browser plug-in/extension.
+Such plug-ins allow for people to more easily navigate a page’s main and sectioning elements, rather than having to primarily rely on

-Just like in the real world, where landmark could mean “statue”, “town center”, or “the main entrance to a building”, landmarks on the web can refer to recognizable areas of a page or application.
-Each landmark sets user expectations for the type, and importance, of content they should each contain.
+Just like in the real world, where landmark could mean “statue”, “town center”, or “the main entrance to a building”, landmarks on the web refer to recognizable areas of a page or application.
+Each landmark helps set expectations for the type, and importance, of content each contain.